Sham Kwok Keung

-He is the younger brother of footballer Sham Kwok Fai.
+He is the younger brother of former professional footballer Sham Kwok Fai.

 Club career

 Happy Valley

 Both Sham Kwok Keung and his older brother Sham Kwok Fai were youth products of Happy Valley.
 He was named the Best Young Player in the 2003-04 season.
 But since then his progress has been hampered by injuries.
 At the end of the 2005–06 season he underwent surgery for his knee and spent 3 months recuperating.
 He regained a starting position but then twisted his ankle and broke half of his tendon, ending his season.
 The injuries caused him to change his shirt number from 12 to 13.

 Shatin

 Sham Kwok Keung joined Shatin in the 2009-10 season, after Happy Valley was relegated.
 He scored a goal in the 7th minute against Tai Po to help the team win its first game by 4–1 on 24 October 2009.

 Shatin SA was relegated at the end of the season.
 Sham Kwok Keung thus moved to Citizen to replace Xu Deshuai who moved to South China.